Jordan Acker

-Jordan B. Acker is a Michigander lawyer and consultant who is currently serving as a Regent of the University of Michigan.
-A former Obama administration appointee, he was elected statewide in 2018 to the board overseeing the university for an eight year term.
-He is also an equity partner at the law firm of Goodman Acker where he practices law and is responsible for the firm's development.
+Jordan Benjamin Acker (born October 1984) is an American lawyer, consultant, and politician serving as a Regent of the University of Michigan since 2019.
+A member of the Democratic Party, Acker formerly served as an attorney in the Obama administration.
+He is also an equity partner at Goodman Acker, a personal injury law firm based in Southfield, Michigan, where he practices law and is responsible for the firm's development.

 Early life and education

 Acker's father, Gerald Acker, is currently the U.S. co-chair of the International Joint Commission.

 Acker attended the University of Michigan graduating in 2006.
 After a stint working in the U.S. Congress as a communications aide to Rep. John Conyers (D-Detroit), he attended law school at American University in Washington, DC, graduating in 2010.

 Career

 Following law school, Acker was hired as an associate in the Office of Presidential Personnel at the White House during the Obama administration.
 He was later appointed to serve as an attorney-advisor in the Department of Homeland Security to Secretary Janet Napolitano and Deputy Secretary Jane Lute.

 In 2014, he returned to Michigan and began his career at Goodman Acker becoming responsible for business development and expansion while being a practicing lawyer.
 In 2018, he became a partner at the firm.